moonshinelabs-ai/skipper-tool/EXAMPLE.AGENT.md

 - To press the control key with another key, you should type `<ControlOrMeta+A>` where A is the key.
 - To press the delete key, you should type `<Delete>`.

 You can inline these keystrokes in your prompt.
 For example, if you want to type "Hello" followed by the enter key, you should type "Hello<Enter>".
 To select all and delete text, you can type "<ControlOrMeta+A><Delete>".
+When you send keystrokes, use single quotes to wrap the prompt, this way you can include special characters without having to escape them.
+For example, you can just send 'hello world!' and the exclamation mark will be sent correctly.

+If CDP fails to connect just stop trying to use skipper, and request that the user enable remote debugging.
+If you get rate limited, return immediately/stop work and let the user know.

+More tips:

+- The tool won't let you do everything.
+For example, scrolling will only scroll the entire page, not a specific element.
+- You should bias towards actions that use hotkeys or mouse clicks on specific page elements.
+This is because the intermediate tool will extract elements like buttons and text, but will struggle with open-ended canvas inputs like a map or drawing.
+- Prefer to type things over clicking when possible.
+For example, when entering dates/times type what you want rather than using the picker widget.